Product

 +

-Radar reads your stored Classifier research and Sandbox configurations to know which HTS chapters, headings, and source countries you actually deal with.
-When a new CSMS message, Federal Register notice, or USTR action publishes, Radar parses the affected HTS ranges and source countries from the policy text and intersects them with your portfolio.
-Only the actions that affect your real SKUs surface as ImpactAlerts.
+Radar reads your stored Classifier research and Sandbox configurations to learn which HTS chapters, headings, and source countries you deal with.
+When a new policy publishes, Radar parses the affected HTS ranges and countries and intersects them with your portfolio.
+Only actions that touch your real SKUs surface as ImpactAlerts.

 Which sources does Radar track?